NatureGeorge/ReQFlow/README.md

 * `2025/02/20` 💥 We release our work [ReQFlow]() for efficient and high-quality protein backbone generation!

-## Introduction
+## 🧩 Introduction
-Our **ReQFlow** achieves **state-of-the-art** performance in protein backbone generation while requiring significantly fewer sampling steps and substantially reducing inference time.
+Our **ReQFlow** achieves **state-of-the-art (SOTA)** performance in protein backbone generation while requiring significantly fewer sampling steps and substantially reducing inference time.
 For example, it is **37×** faster than RFDiffusion and **62×** faster than Genie2 when generating a backbone of length 300, demonstrating both its effectiveness and efficiency.
 <!-- <p align="center">
   <img src="assets/scheme_reqflow.png" width="64.4%">
   <img src="assets/log_speed_10_v2.png" width="30%">